Apple Cream Turnovers

 These apple turnovers are eaten cold because of the cream filling.
 You can eat them without the cream warm from the oven.
 I like also serving these with a scoop of vanilla ice cream.

 I made so many of these that I had to give some away because we couldn't have so many cream filled pastries in our house as we were going away for the weekend.
 I boxed up 2 apple turnovers per box, messaged our neighbours and left them on their porches.
 One box went to my neighbour Tony who was recovering from surgery - it was a slow going process and he was not having a great time of it so I thought that it might cheer him up.
 Another box went to my immediate neighbours Sally and Brian who always help us out by mowing our front lawn and taking our bins out when we are away.
-Then the last box went to our other neighbours Nick and Vicki.
+Then the last box went to our other neighbours Vic and Nicki.
 Apparently we have some sort of synchronicity with them.

-We got a message back from Nick straight away, "Holy s%$.
+We got a message back from Vic straight away, "Holy s%$.
 This is so good.
-Vicki doesn't even like apple pastries all that much and she is in heaven.
+Nicki doesn't even like apple pastries all that much and she is in heaven.
 You guys always do this when we've had a hard day and have no dessert in the fridge.
 Thank you!".
 I just love it when my food goes to a good home and comes at a good time!

 So tell me Dear Reader, do you share food with your neighbours?
 Do you like these classic bakery turnovers?